Volunteer to participate in research in Alberta, Canada

-To help you decide if you want to be in a study, the FDA requires that study participants are given complete information about the study before they agree to take part.
+To help you decide if you want to be in a study, Health Canada and the Research Ethics Board require that study participants are given complete information about the study before they agree to take part.

 Informed consent forms should be written so the participant can easily understand it and should include:

 - how long the study will take